Backward Approximate Dynamic Programming with Hidden Semi-Markov Stochastic Models in Energy Storage Optimization: Modeling the Exogenous Processes

 Here we provide an overview of the univariate crossing state HSMM presented in \cite{durante2017}, including how to train the model.
 As mentioned in Section \ref{Intro}, we utilize this model for wind power production as it accurately captures the distribution of times for which wind power is above or below its forecast, otherwise known as the crossing times (examples are illustrated in Figure \ref{CrossingTimePic}).
-This behavior is poorly captured by standard time series models in comparison to the crossing state model, as is shown in Figure \ref{WindCrossingTime}.
+This behavior is poorly captured by standard time series models in comparison to the crossing state model, which replicates crossing time distributions for general univariate stochastic processes by construction \citep[see][]{durante2017}, as is shown in Figure \ref{WindCrossingTime}.
 In the model, we have conditional forecast errors distributions that are dependent on the partially hidden state variable, the crossing state.
 The ``semi-Markov" quality stems from the fact that crossing state transition probabilities are dependent on state duration.

 Given a reference series, $\left\lbrace f^E_t \right\rbrace_{t=0}^T$, which in the case of wind power production is a power forecast, we define the error $\hat{E}_t=E_t-f^E_t$ where $E_t$ is the instantaneous wind power at time $t$.
 We assume a fixed forecast over the optimization horizon (it is a latent variable in the problem) and, therefore, $\left\lbrace f^E_t \right\rbrace_{t=0}^T \in S_0$.
 The wind power model is trained on sets of day-ahead wind power forecasts provided by an external vendor using a proprietary forecasting method and the resulting actual power output series.
-These are gathered from a single large wind farm in the Great Plains region.
+These are gathered from various wind farms in the Great Plains region; however, to form this univariate model, only data from the wind farm of interest is used.

-First we define both complete up- and down- crossing times and running up- and down- crossing times.
-A running up-crossing time of duration $d$ starting at time $t$ is given by: Similarly, a running down-crossing time of duration $d$ at time $t$ is defined as: